lumen-notes/lumen/README.md

 ### 🌿 Grow

 Connect your notes with links and tags.
-Lumen makes it easy to explore your knowledge graph and discover surprising new connections.
+Lumen makes it easy to explore your knowledge graph and discover new connections.

 ### 🌻 Harvest